calyxir/calyx/README.md

  - Port widths are not actually meaningful at the moment.
 You can put any number, string, or any racket value really on a wire.
 Please don't abuse this power for bad.
  Eventually you will only be able to put a n bit number on a n bit wire.
- - Umm...so about the multiplication example.
-It works nicely for small numbers, like 3 and 5, but once the numbers get bigger than 7 it starts giving you the wrong answers.
-I assure you that this is entirely intended behavior.
  - Tests are a good thing I hear
  - Figure out the proper way to merge memory in parallel composition
  - My vizualizer currently doesn't have animated animals carrying values along the wires